-Many of the representations have referenced fire safety and the resultant air quality impacts of a fire at the site.
-The Hampshire & IOW Fire and Rescue Service (HIWFRS) have been consulted regarding the proposals and provided some detailed guidance on suitable layout and operation of the site.
-Following the receipt of the advice the applicants have submitted a Fire Safety Note that confirms that the site has been set out, and will be monitored in accordance with the advice.
-It is noted that issues relating to fire safety are controlled by Building Regulations, the Fire and Rescue Services Act 2004 and the Hampshire Act 1983 Section 12 (Access for Fire Service).
-However, in this case, it is considered necessary to secure the provisions of the fire safety note by condition.
+8.39 The Hampshire & IOW Fire and Rescue Service (HIWFRS) have been consulted by the LPA and has advised that subject to compliance with the revised Fire Safety Note that they have no further comments to raise with regards to the safety arrangements of BESS units at this stage.
+It is noted that issues relating to fire safety are further controlled by non-planning legislation including Building Regulations, the Fire and Rescue Services Act 2004 and the Hampshire Act 1983 Section 12 (Access for Fire Service).
+However, in this case, it is considered necessary to secure the provisions of the submitted fire safety note by condition.

-8.33 Noise
+8.40 Noise

-Following on from some initial concerns raised by the Environmental Protection Officer the application has been supported by additional technical information.
+Following initial concerns raised by the Environmental Protection Officer the application has been supported by additional technical information.
 The Environmental Protection Officer was mainly concerned about the potential for some noise impact at the closest residential property, Charlotte Court.
 As a result, in order to protect against noise creep over time, they have recommended a condition limiting the noise output from the site as measured at the nearest property and requiring further mitigation if this is exceeded.
 Whilst it is expected that the site will operate below maximum operation time for much of the year, prolonged periods of warmer weather in future may see this maximum operation reached more frequently.
 The limit included within the proposed condition is primarily aimed at protecting amenity at night for the closest residents.
+The limits to noise impact are nevertheless considered achievable, and enforceable, in compliance with Policy LHW4 of the TVBRLP.

-8.34 Electromagnetic Fields
+8.41 Electromagnetic Fields

 Representations have raised concern with regard to the impact of Electromagnetic Fields (EMF) on public health.
-The Environmental Protection Officer has advised that The site operator will be obliged to comply with the Control of Electromagnetic Fields at Work Regulations 2016 to protect those who will be working on the site.
-No off site impacts would be anticipated and any further restrictions of EMF would be a matter for Public Health England.
+The Environmental Protection Officer has advised that the site operator will be obliged to comply with the Control of Electromagnetic Fields at Work Regulations 2016 to protect those who will be working on the site.
+No off-site impacts would be anticipated, and any further restrictions of EMF would be a matter for Public Health England.

-8.35 Surface Water and Drainage
+8.42 Surface Water and Drainage